apollographql/apollo-kotlin/design-docs/Normalized cache overview.md

 ## Record merging

-When a `Record` is stored in the cache, it is _merged_ with the existing one at the same key (if any):
+When a `Record` is stored in the cache, it is _merged_ with the existing one at the same cache key (if any):
 - existing fields are replaced with the new value
 - new fields are added